45 million American adults have some college and no degree.

 Yet the answer isn’t as simple as just “going back to school” - the barriers they first faced have only become more imposing with time.

 Historically in higher education, innovation has simply been layered on top of the existing system of credit-hour courses and semesters.
-Students who work, commute and attend part-time need a better pathway to their degree, but most programs just add services alongside this traditional structure rather than rethinking college for working adults.
+Students who work, commute, and attend part-time need a better pathway to their degree, but most programs just add services alongside this traditional structure rather than rethinking college for working adults.

-Working adults need flexibility and support in a college pathway.
-We think the solution is to blend competency-based online education with personalized, in-person support to consistently graduate students without insurmountable debt.
+We've seen that an effective solution is to blend competency-based online education with personalized, in-person support to consistently graduate students without insurmountable debt.

-But the key to success is community and student support— something two-year institutions particularly struggle with.
+The key to success is community and student support— something two-year institutions currently struggle with.
 Returning adults have already failed once at college and often believe that they can’t be successful.